TheDorNell8/CrabGameMoneyDrop/README.md

 # CrabGameMoneyDrop
-#!IMPORTANT with a large amount of money FPS will decrease
+# !IMPORTANT with a large amount of money FPS will decrease

 !dmoney {amount} - for instant money spawn
 !wmoney {amount} - gradually spawn money

-#make fun with friends lol
+# make fun with friends xd